Acids, Alkilis and pH

 Guidance for achieving higher grades

-• 💡For calculations, show all your working out and include units in your final answer.
-Even if your final answer is wrong, you can still gain marks for correct steps.
+- 💡For calculations, show all your working and include units in your final answer.
+Even if the final number is wrong, you can still earn marks for correct method and units.

 Common Mistakes